taikoxyz/taiko-mono/packages/website/docs/alpha-1-testnet/explore-the-network.md

 ## Cron job

-There will be a cron job service that proposes empty blocks intervally (every 2 minutes).
+There will be a cron job service that proposes empty blocks periodically (every 2 minutes).